MarcelaBarella/Resume/en-a/curriculum_ena.md

 ## Work Experience

 **Zup - Software Developer(09/2020 - Currently):**
-- Develop new features using Python.
+- Develop new features using Python/Java.
 - Perform maintenance on legacy Python system.
 - Assist in the creation of "Pronamp" systems.
 - Assist in the creation of "Novo Biro" systems.